atom-box/one-and-one/README.md

 # one-and-one

 ## About
-This was first deployed on October 10th, 2018, at http://takenattheflood.us It is my first real website ever.
+This was first deployed on October 10th, 2018, at http://takenattheflood.us<br/>
+It is my first real website ever!

 ## To Do
 * Add CSS